horchi/linux-p4d/README.md

 ## Prerequisits:
 - USB-Serial Converter based on FTDI chip
 - USB-Serial converter must be connected to COM1 on Fröling mainboard
-- A Linux based operating system isrequired
+- A Linux based operating system is required

 # Installation by package (actually available for Raspian Buster)